“Those who give, gather.”

 and national association meetings

-The Board of Directors of Trinity Services, through its CEO, also provides leadership and direction to four support organizations.
+The Board of Directors of Trinity Services, through its CEO, also provides leadership and direction to three support organizations.

 - The Cherry Hill Consulting Group

 - High Tide Press

 Cherry Hill Consulting Group